 Convection Fan Motor Failure

 Convection ovens utilize a fan to circulate the hot air inside, resulting in faster cook times and more even heating.
-If the fan’s motor fails, it won’t be able to circulate the air, leading to longer preheating and cooking times and uneven heating.
+If the fan motor fails, it won’t be able to circulate the air, leading to longer preheating and cooking times and uneven cooking.

 The convection fan is found inside your oven’s back panel and can be difficult to remove and test.
 If you notice noise coming from the fan or if your oven is experiencing uneven cooking results, we recommend having it checked by an appliance service professional.